Knowing when to split in blackjack is one of the least understood parts of the game, even among experienced players.

 Splitting rules

-At any online blackjack table at PlayOJO, you will be allowed to split any 2 cards of the same value, and it will cost you the same amount as your original bet.
+At any online blackjack table, you will be allowed to split any 2 cards of the same value, and it will cost you the same amount as your original bet.

-When splitting Aces, you only get only 1 more card to for each Ace.
+When splitting Aces, you only get only 1 more card to go with each Ace.
 If that card’s a 10, the hand is worth 21.
 It does not count as Blackjack.
 Likewise, if you split Tens (nooooooo, don’t do it!), any Ace you get will not give you Blackjack.

 Top 3 pairs to split in blackjack